Marker Logo

 Erected by National Park Service, U.S. Department of the Interior.

 Topics and series.
 This historical marker is listed in this topic list: War of 1812.
-In addition, it is included in the Star Spangled Banner National Historic Trail series list.
+In addition, it is included in the Star-Spangled Banner National Historic Trail series list.
 A significant historical month for this entry is June 1814.

 Location.
 38° 28.311′ N, 76° 30.348′ W. Marker has been reported unreadable.
 Marker is in St. Leonard, Maryland, in Calvert County.
-Marker is on St. Leonard Road.
+It is on St. Leonard Road.
 Touch for map.
 Marker is in this post office area: Saint Leonard MD 20685, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this location, measured as the crow
+At least 8 other markers are within 3 miles of this

 Paid Advertisement